viorble/Lecture-Data-Structure/ch06_linked_list.md

   - First element of a linked list, no other node points to it
   - Use a variable point to the head node
 - Tail node
-  - Last element of the list, not point to next node, point to Null
+  - Last element of the list, not point to next node, point to Null (None)
 - Each node only knows its successor

 # Requirements of Singly Linked List